GeoffWilliams/puppet-tcpwrappers/README.md

 ## Description

-tcpwrappers on linux using augeas
+tcpwrappers on linux using geoffwilliams-filemagic and file_line from stdlibs

 ## Usage
 See reference and examples